Dummi26/mers/README.md

 ## Quirks

 currently, f(a b c) is the same as a.f(b c). var.function(args) will use var as the function's first argument, moving all other arguments back.
 This removes the need for struct/class syntax.
 Simply declare a function scream(str string) { str.to_upper().print() } and you can now use var.scream() on all strings.

-function(var) will break the parser, every argument has to be followed by a whitespace (space, tab, newline, ...).
-This will hopefully be fixed soon, but for now, function(var ) or just var.function() is the syntax that works.